mariusc/apple-sdk/README.md

   }]
   ```

-* `RelayrTransmitter.h` instance represents a bridge that connects to sensors (usually BLE) to the Relayr Cloud.
-For example, the Wunderbar is composed of 7 pieces: 1 Transmitter (Master Module) and 6 BLE sensors.
-The transmitter takes the data from the 6 sensors and send it over MQTT to the Relayr Cloud.
-From there, that data is routed to any Relayr App/User interested on it.
+### `RelayrTransmitter.h`

+An instance representing a Transmitter.
+A transmitter is one of the basic relayr entities.
+A transmitter, contrary to a device does not gather data but is only used to *relay* the data from the devices to the relayr cloud platform.
+The transmitter is also used to authenticate the different devices that transmit data via it.
+In the case of the relayr WunderBar, the transmitter is the Master Module in the Cloud Platform scenario (data being sent from the sensors by the Master Module to the relayr cloud over MQTT/SSL).
+In the future case of direct connection the an app running on your phone could serve as a transmitter.

+### `RelayrDevice.h`

+An instance representing a device.
+A device is another basic relayr entity.
+A device is any external entity capable of producing measurements
+and sending them to a transmitter to be further sent to the relayr cloud, or one which is capable of receiving information from the relayr platform.
+Examples would be a thermometer, a gyroscope or an infrared sensor.
-* `RelayrDevice.h` represents a sensing device.
-A single Relayr device can *sense* many values at the same time.
-Thus, you should always query for the capabilities of the device.
+Since a single relayr device can produce more than one reading at the same time, you should always first query device capabilities.